qinalena/Shareify/README.md

 ____
 ## User Stories
 ### Customize and manage an account profile
-Users have a user profile which will display basic personal information (username and bio), their friends list, and their playlist collection.
-Users can write and edit a custom bio. ***[Team]***
+Users have a user profile which will display basic personal information (username and bio).
+There are buttons that can view their friends list, playlist collection, edit their bio, change password or logout an account.
+If they are new users, they will have a bio "Hi!
+I'm new to Shareify!" by default.
+They can freely change their bio and save it.
+They could also change their password by entering the new password in the change password view.
+They could also switch to night mode or switch back to light mode by clicking the "night mode" button.***[Team]***

-### Signup / Login / Logout an account
+### Welcome/Signup/Login/Logout an account
-Users can sign up for an account by creating a friendUsername and password.
-The app will show the “This User is taken” to avoid repetition in usernames if the user creates a user with a username that already exists.
+Users will be welcomed by the welcomed page when they run our app.
+From there, they can choose to signup or log in.
+Users can sign up for an account by inputting a username, password and repeated password.
+The app will show the "User already exists." to avoid repetition in usernames if the user creates a user with a username that already exists.
+If the repeated password they input does not match, the app will show "Passwords don't match."
+They could also go to login view from signup if they realize they have an account.
 They could log in to or log out their account.
 A new account starts with an empty playlist collection. ***[Junyu Li]***

 ### View and manage a playlist collection
 Users can create, delete, view, and manage their playlists that are stored within the playlist collection.